 Assuming your formal educational experience was anything like mine, goal setting was never a part of the curriculum.
 It was in my first job out of college that anyone sat me down and made me write out goals and reviewed them with me.
 Schools totally need to teach how to set goals.
 It isn’t that hard, so let’s start with some education.
 Diana Scharf Hunt said that “goals are dreams with a deadline.”
 From all my research and experience, the best way to measure a goal is to make sure it fits the S.M.A.R.T. criteria.
 For those who haven’t heard of that, let’s go through each one:

 S – specific.
 You can’t call it a goal if you can’t tell me why you want to do it, what’s involved, etc. Be specific about what you want to accomplish.
+Would you like to set up a child trust fund or junior ISA?

 M – measurable.
 How can you know if you met a goal if you can’t measure success?
 Point me toward the target and I’ll have something to aim for and shoot at.
 Then, we can go look at the target together to see if I hit it.